erikberglund/SwiftPrivilegedHelper/README.md

 I have rewritten the whole project for Swift 4.2 and improved the example in many places:

 * **Automatic Code Signing**
- Now the project uses automatic code signing, you no longer have to manually edit the code signing information in the apple and helper plists.
+ Now the project uses automatic code signing, you no longer have to manually edit the code signing information in the app or helper plists.

 * **Connection Validation**
  Now the helper validates that the calling application is signed using the same signing certificate as the calling application to avoid a simple attack vector for helper tools.